|Job Title: ||Registered Nurse (RN)/Registered Psychiatric Nurse (RPN) - Mental Health and Substance Use Emergency Services|

 - Demonstrated skill in Peripheral IV insertion, maintenance, blood collection, removal, and Tracheostomy care.

-- Knowledge of the principles and practices of recovery-oriented conceptual models of mental health care including: person and family centered care, trauma-informed care, and psychosocial rehabilitation.
+- Knowledge of the principles and practices of recovery-oriented conceptual models of mental health care including: person and family centered care, trauma-informed care, harm reduction and psychosocial rehabilitation.

 - Knowledge of the Mental Health Act as it applies to the rights and obligations of patients and staff.